Yahjairav23/learning-angular/README.md

 # My First Angular App

-I this project we will be learning how to build projects using angular.
+In this project we will be learning how to build projects using angular.